 Real Estate Investing

-Real estate is another excellent way to get your money making more money for you.
+Real estate is another excellent way to get your money make more money for you.

 Plus, you have to screen tenants and manage any problems and maintenance issues along the way.